FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/attributes/string_format.md

 ### Attribute scope

-#### Consistency regardless who controls the String value
+#### Consistency regardless of who controls the String value

 * Provider-controlled columns: Initial discussion revolved around consistent casing for provider-specified String values.
-* End-user controlled columns: Recognized the need to establish consistency-related requirements for end-user controlled String columns.
+* End-user-controlled columns: Recognized the need to establish consistency-related requirements for end-user-controlled String columns.
 * FOCUS-controlled columns: Noted that these requirements also apply to FOCUS-controlled String value-capturing columns.

 #### String columns and Value format options